The Secret To Old Age

 “I’m 96,” she said with a smile on her face, “Don’t cheat me a year.”

-She looked amazing, and seemed to have it all together.
+That spunk!
+She looked amazing and seemed to have it all together.
 She was having a little trouble with her hearing, but all other systems appeared to be working at full capacity.

 I couldn’t help myself.
 It was right in the palm of my hand.
 I wanted to hear with she had to say.
-I always ask this question when I meet people who are in their eighties or older.
+When I meet people who are in their nineties, I tend to ask this question.
 I consider them heroes of a certain kind.
-I’m curious to see if they have a magic secret they’ll share with me.
+Experts at the game of life.
+I’m curious to see if they have a magic secret to share with me.
 So far, I haven’t uncovered the formula.

 Her friend answered for her.
-She said she doesn’t watch what she eats, does whatever she wants, and doesn’t do any hard exercise.
+She laughed and said the older woman doesn’t watch what she eats, does whatever she wants, and doesn’t do any strenuous exercise.
+I wasn’t expecting her to say that.

 “She’s always worked hard, walks a lot, and spends a lot of time with her family and friends,” her friend continued.